 Small spaces love cubbies.
 They work well because they can be customized to accommodate many dimensions and are great for shoes, hats, gloves, bags, and so on.
 Modular cubbies can be stacked upward or outward.
 Since they come in a variety of colors and finishes, they not only offer storage but also work with many design styles.
 Add labels or stencil on names to give each family member their own.

 If you prefer shoes to be out of sight and there is the real estate for it, consider a shoe cabinet.
 These are built to look like decorative furniture pieces, but instead of the “drawers” pulling open, they tilt out offering storage for multiple pairs of shoes.

 Perhaps one of the most challenging things to keep on top of in any entryway is the never-ending flow of mail.
 The daily onslaught of catalogs, coupon booklets, and bills seem to come faster than you can sort through them.
 The key is to immediately toss what you don’t need and install an attractive option to hold what you do.
 This will take some discipline at first, but staying on top of it will pay off in the end.
 Wall-mounted magazine holders and baskets work well.

 Seating adds to any entryway.
 Having a place to put boots on and off is always a welcome addition.
 Benches are a popular choice.
 This is also an opportunity to add a stylish feature to the space.
 A cushion or small throw pillow will give it some pizzazz and make it feel like the entryway is not an afterthought but a true extension of the rest of your abode.
-Many benches also come with storage built underneath.
+Additionally, creative entryway bench solutions may answer your clutter issues, as many benches come with a storage built underneath.

 If floor space is tight, think about adding higher shelves above.
 Baskets can be placed on them, each holding similar or each family member’s items.
 This will keep everything in one place and make use of a part of the room that is otherwise unused.